 Step 11: Real wood flooring

 Laying real wood flooring is very similar to putting down laminate.
-You'll need spacers and expansion strips to fit real wood flooring - as you're creating a floating floor you have to leave room for expansion.
+You'll need spacers to fit real wood flooring - as you're creating a floating floor you have to leave room for expansion.

 Solid wood will require a little more expertise, but with care anyone can do it!
 For solid wood, you'll want to use tension straps, as you'll be pulling together the glue between each slat.